Omar Jasika

 Omar Jasika (/bs/; born 18 May 1997) is an Australian professional tennis player.
-Jasika has a career-high singles ranking of World No. 179 achieved on 16 December 2024 and a career-high doubles ranking of World No. 220 achieved on 23 May 2016.
+Jasika has a career-high ATP singles ranking of No. 177, achieved on 25 November 2024 and a best doubles ranking of No. 220, reached on 23 May 2016.

 Jasika is the 2014 US Open boys' singles champion.
 He along with Naoki Nakagawa also won the 2014 US Open boys' doubles title defeating Rafael Matos and João Menezes in the final.
 In winning both, Jasika became the first player in 28 years to win both the boys’ singles and doubles events at the US Open.
+He is also the 2025 Australian Open 1 Point Slam champion.

 Personal life

 Jasika was born in Clarinda, Victoria.
 He is of Bosnian descent.
 His parents, Admir and Bina, emigrated from Bosnia and Herzegovina to Australia during the Bosnian War before Omar was born.
 He is the eldest child in his family and his brother, Amor, is also an aspiring professional tennis player.
 Jasika began playing tennis at the age of six.
 He attended South Oakleigh College throughout his schooling years.